Do you have to get a haircut before a hair transplant?

 - with maximal control over the duration of the surgery and consequently, over the amount of medication necessary;

-- in a way that prevents a handful of problems that might arise during the healing period.
+- in a way that prevents a handful of problems that might arise with the newly transplanted grafts during the healing period.

-It is not possible to carry out the hair transplant procedure safely and effectively without cutting the hair short, thus it is good to prepare for it in advance.
+It is not possible to carry out the hair transplant procedure safely and effectively without a haircut before a hair transplant.

 Why is it frightful for many to cut their hair 3mm short?

-Some patients find the haircut before the surgery problematic, or even frightful.
+Some patients find the haircut before the hair transplant surgery problematic, or even frightful.

 Both of these reactions are understandable.